lukal-x/awesome-balkan-producthunt/README.md

 ### Budget tracking

 - https://famverge.app/  Track expenses, collaborate securely, and manage your group finances with ease.
 Powered by AI and protected by end-to-end encryption.
+- https://budgero.app/ Take back control of Your Money

 ### e-readers